swiftlang/swift/docs/Arrays.rst

     protocol _ConditionallyBridgedToObjectiveC : _BridgedToObjectiveC {
       class func isBridgedToObjectiveC() -> Bool
+      class func bridgeFromObjectiveCConditional(_: ObjectiveCType) -> Self?
     }

-  Bridging from, or *bridging back* to, a type ``T`` conforming to ``_ConditionallyBridgedToObjectiveC`` when ``T.isBridgedToObjectiveC()`` is ``false`` is a user programming error that may be diagnosed at runtime.
+  Bridging from, or *bridging back* to, a type ``T`` conforming to ``_ConditionallyBridgedToObjectiveC`` when ``T.isBridgedToObjectiveC()`` is ``false`` is a user programming error that may be diagnosed at runtime. ``bridgeFromObjectiveCConditional`` can be used to attempt to bridge back, and return ``nil`` if

   ..
 Admonition:: Implementation Note